hapax/hapax.github.io/assets/donut.md

 the ends, and a red edge of longitude which is glued at the ends.
 If we do this in three dimensions, we get a torus which curves differently on the inside and the outside.
-But suppose that each coloured edge has its *own plane* to roll into the circle.
+But suppose that each coloured edge has a separate two-dimensional plane where it gets rolled into a circle.
+We picture this below, as well as a "curved" torus to help us visualise things.

 <figure>
     <div style="text-align:center"><img src